 7 Our Lord Jesus cast all His care on the Father, and the Father cared about Him.

-Even when it seemed like the Father didn’t care, even when the Father turned His face away, the Father still cared deeply about His Son.
-They both knew what lay on the other side of that cross—great joy.
+Even when it seemed like the Father didn’t care, even when the Son cried out that God had forsaken Him, the Father still cared deeply about His Son.

 Jesus was sober [well balanced and self-disciplined], He was alert and cautious at all times.